 Almost all online dating scams follow the same pattern.
 They all begin with some hook.
 Often, the scammer (the would-be suitor) will make contact and use something in common or a common interest, for instance, religion or profession, to spark a romantic relationship.
 The relationship usually ramps up very quickly afterwards.

-Christine Benning, an FBI agent, says that most of the victims are women aged 50 and above.
-Those that are recently widowed or divorced are ideal targets as well.
-Such group of women easily fall victim because they believe that they do not have a good chance of finding love.
-They are, therefore, more vulnerable to these scams.
+Such a group of women easily fall victim because they believe they do not have a good chance of finding love.
 Perhaps another reason these women easily become victims is that many are less tech-savvy but at the same quite affluent.

 Once the victim is sufficiently groomed, they are tested.
 Initial tests are simple.
 They can, for instance, involve the victim to send money, say, to help the would-be suitor fix their car.
 When things get a little bit more serious, the scammer may ask the victim to send them things that could later be used against the victim.
 This can be some compromising videos or photo leading to potential identity theft.
 The scammer will later use these to threaten the victim, especially when the victim is in some long-term relationship or marriage and wants to hide the relationship.
 Sometimes, message histories can serve this purpose.

 As the online relationship gets deeper, the victim is eventually asked to send money in large sums.
 Some are even asked to carry out illegal activities, and they may go ahead and do them willingly either because they are in love or because they’re being threatened.